+356-2033-01-78

 Residents covered by social security legislation are eligible for treatment in public clinics in Malta and across the European Union.
 To access medical services in the EU, they need a European Health Insurance Card.

 Residence permit holders can enrol in Maltese universities.
-Study programs are primarily offered in English.
+Study programmes are primarily offered in English.

 4. Path to citizenship

-Residents are eligible to apply for citizenship by naturalisation after living in the country for at least five years: 12 months immediately before the date of application and for an additional four years out of the last six years.
+Residents are eligible to apply for citizenship by naturalisation after living in the country for at least 5 years: 12 months immediately before the date of application and for an additional 4 years out of the last 6 years.

 There is an exception: the Digital Nomad Visa does not lead to citizenship.
-Foreigners can hold it for up to four years and then must leave Malta.
+Foreigners can hold it for up to 4 years and then must leave Malta.

 5. Relocation to Malta